pawlowiczf/rock-com/README.md

 The platform allows organizers to configure competitions, referees to manage match data, and participants to register and track their progress.

 ## Workflow
+- **Quality of code:** npx prettier . --write npx eslint . for frontend
 - **Branch naming convention:** `feature/<JIRA-TICKET-ID>`, `bugfix/<JIRA-TICKET-ID>`, etc.
 - **Pull Request naming convention:** `[<JIRA-TICKET-ID>] - <JIRA task title>`
 - **Merging:** The person who opened the PR is responsible for merging it.